gonzalo-bulnes/production-ready/README.md

 The content describes my approach, today, which makes it of course quite personal.
 Nonetheless, I am particularly interested in knowing if the way ideas are presented and the tone seem appropriate to you, or how they could be improved.

+Please note that by participating in this project, you agree to abide by its [code of conduct].
+Hopefully, by the time you've read this and consider contributing, you won't be too surprised to hear that 😉

+  [code of conduct]: ./CODE_OF_CONDUCT.md

 License
 -------